-We can consider nonholonomic deformations for the EYMH systems for arbitrary signs of the cosmological constant $\Lambda $ and an effective nontrivial source $\Lambda +\ ^{s}\lambda \neq 0$ containing contributions of nonholonomic YMH configurations.
-Such classes of solutions can be constructed in general form for a system (\ref{eq1})--(\ref{eq4}) and (\ref {lccondm}) with coefficients of metric of type (\ref{sol1}).
-Such metrics consist a particular case of non--vacuum ansatz defined by Corollary \ref {corym1} with $\underline{h}_{4}=1$ and $\omega =1.$
+We can consider nonholonomic deformations in modified gravity for arbitrary signs of the cosmological constant $\Lambda \neq 0$ containing contributions from nonholonomic $f$--modifications.
+Such classes of solutions can be constructed in general form for a system (\ref{eq1})--(\ref {eq4}) and (\ref{lccondm}) with coefficients of metric of type (\ref{sol1}).
+Such metrics consist a particular case of non--vacuum ansatz defined by Corollary \ref{corym1} with $\underline{h}_{4}=1$ and $\omega =1.$